-When is the International Day of Prayer for the Persecuted Church (IDOP) this year?
+When is the International Day of Prayer for the Persecuted Church (IDOP) in 2021?

 What if our church already has something scheduled on that day?

-No problem!
-Choose another day that is free for your congregation and remember the persecuted church in prayer (though we encourage you remember to pray for the persecuted every Sunday).
+Choose another day that is free for your congregation and remember the persecuted church in prayer.
+We encourage you remember to pray for the persecuted every Sunday.

 We agree that prayer is essential.
-What more can we do to assist the persecuted church?
+What more can we do to help the persecuted church?

 Are there prayer resources that will help us to pray for the persecuted after IDOP Sunday?

-that make up IDOP Canada have prayer resources such as monthly, bimonthly or quarterly newsletters, e-mail prayer alerts, maps, and other helpful tools that you can obtain (many of them free!).
+Yes, the partner ministries that make up IDOP Canada (currently: Open Doors, Evangelical Fellowship of Canada, Intercede International, Voice of the Martyrs Canada, and International Christian Response) have prayer resources such as monthly, bimonthly or quarterly newsletters, e-mail prayer alerts, maps, and other helpful tools that you can obtain (many of them free).
+Please contact the IDOP partner ministries for details.

 Can I write letters to encourage those who are persecuted?